 The main advantage we gain from having two ears working together is directional sense and improved hearing when there is background noise.
 Therefore patients with a single sided deafness often manage very well in a one to one situation, but struggle when there is any additional noise, and also struggle with their directional sense.

-In general terms there are three options:
+In general terms there are three solutions for Single Sided Deafness:

 1. Adaptation: Many patients can adapt very well with hearing only from one ear, and it does not bother them to any great degree.
 The most important issue here is to be vigilant with any problems with the only remaining hearing ear.